GhostKellz/ghostgate/README.md

 * Gzip compression and static file caching
 * Logging with customizable levels and formats (JSON or plain)
 * Welcome page when no config is present
+* Dynamic reloads via file watching and admin API
+* Advanced routing with regex and middleware
+* Per-domain ACME/Autocert support
+* Prometheus metrics for monitoring
+* Security features like HSTS, CSP, and IP filtering

 ---